Lyonsclay/new-spacemacs/README.md

 #### Getting setup
 * make a git repo for your init.el or entire .spacemacs.d directory
-* add a .gitignore file with `.env` as the first line
+* add a .gitignore file with `.spacemacs.env` as the first line
-* spacemacs creates a `.env` file that is aggregated from various config files on your local machine that may potentially have secrets.
+* spacemacs creates a `.spacemacs.env` file that is aggregated from various config files on your local machine that may potentially have secrets.
 * everytime you make a change to your init.el file or any imported code make a git commit with a clear message